-Before operating any switch, turn off the driver power and wait for the CHARGE LED to turn off.
-Failure to do so may cause electric shock.
+Before operating any switch, turn off the driver power supply and wait for the CHARGE LED to turn off.
+The residual voltage may cause electric shock.

 6-1 Resolution

 Set a resolution when using in combination with a mechanism product such as a geared motor or an actuator.
 Use the Dip SW-Nos.3 and 4 to set a desired resolution per revolution of the motor output shaft.